GoesToEleven/golang-web-dev/031_AWS/04_RDS/02_setting-up/README.md

 1. **Default VPC**
  If you specify the default VPC when you create the DB instance:
-    - You must create a VPC security group that authorizes connections from the application or service to the Amazon RDS DB instance with the database.
-Note that you must use the Amazon EC2 API or the Security Group option on the VPC Console to create VPC security groups.
-For information, see below: Create a VPC Security Group.
+    - You must create a **VPC security group** that authorizes connections from the application or service to the Amazon RDS DB instance with the database.
+You must use the Amazon EC2 API or the **Security Group option on the VPC Console** to create VPC security groups.
-    - You must specify the default DB subnet group.
-If this is the first DB instance you have created in the region, Amazon RDS will create the default DB subnet group when it creates the DB instance.
+    - You must **specify the default DB subnet group.** If this is the first DB instance you have created in the region, Amazon RDS will create the default DB subnet group when it creates the DB instance.

 1. **User-defined VPC**
  If specify a user-defined VPC when you create a DB instance: